 I did not place restrictions on my food, but I hit the treadmill and gym every morning.
 The goal was to have fun and be flexible.
 By doing this, you can re-energize for the rest of your fat loss journey.
 You can manage your fat loss journey and still have fun while on vacation.

 How to Handle Fat Loss Results From Vacation

 Do not ignore the results of your vacation.
 Instead, set S.M.A.R.T. goals for your vacation time.
 I decided it was okay to gain up to three pounds during my vacation.
 Your body will respond to food after a calorie deficit for a prolonged time.
 Any calorie surplus will replenish depleted fat reserves.
 Expect to gain weight but limit how much weight is acceptable.
-It is okay to gain a little weight when you manage your fat loss journey while on vacation.
+It is okay to earn a little weight when you manage your fat loss journey while on vacation.